Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Method

 where $r_i$ and $r_j$ are two different \jychecked{dilation} rates used to produce the multi-scale context features $\mathbb{C}$.

 \jychecked{The aggregated rich contextual features for the RGB information $\mathbb{ARC}_{\text{RGB}}$ is then} computed as:

-$\mathbb{ARC}_{\text{RGB}}$ are then forwarded to a channel-wise attention (CNA) and a context-wise attention (CXA).
-The CNA mechanism that we use in the submodule consists of an average pooling layer and two convolution layers with a ReLU and sigmoid activation, as:
+$\mathbb{ARC}^{\text{RGB}}$ are then forwarded to a channel-wise attention (CNA) and a context-wise attention (CXA).

-\jychecked{where $\mu$, $ReLU$, $\sigma$ and $\psi$ are the global average pooling (GAP) layer, ReLU, sigmoid function and convolution layers with a $1\times 1$ kernel, respectively. $\psi_1$ and $\psi_2$ are $1\times 1$ convolution layers with different weights.} $x$ represents the input features.
-The output of channel-wise attention has the same number of channels as the input features $x$.
-Similarly, we can obtain the CXA by adjusting the output channels of the convolution layers that we use.
 Unlike CNA, which computes individual weights for different channels in the input features, the attention weights \jychecked{for} the CXA are shared across all channels within the same context by squeezing and broadcasting.
 We finally \jychecked{multiply the channel-wise attention weights, the context-wise attention weights and the input features together to form the} final output $y^\text{RGB}$.

-\textbf{Depth Context Mining Submodule.} Similar to the RGB context mining submodule, we can obtain the aggregated rich contextual features for the depth information $\mathbb{ARC}^{\text{depth}}$ by the same module design.
-The difference between the RGB context mining submodule and the depth context mining submodule is that the former submodule takes the RGB backbone features $x^\text{RGB}$ as input, while the later submodule takes the depth backbone features $x^\text{depth}$.
-The model weights of these two submodules are not shared, so that they can focus on context mining in \jychecked{their own} modalities.
-We also apply the channel-wise attention and the context-wise attention on $\mathbb{ARC}^{\text{depth}}$ to produce the final output $y^\text{depth}$ of this submodule.
+Similar to the RGB context mining submodule, we can obtain the aggregated rich contextual features for the depth information $\mathbb{ARC}^{\text{depth}}$ by the same module design.

-\textbf{Implicit Multi-modal Context Mining Submodule.} The RGB and depth context mining submodules only consider a single-modal input. \jychecked{To model cross-modal contexts, we} propose the implicit multi-modal context mining submodule, which aims to extract multi-modal rich contextual features implicitly by taking the fused multi-modal features as input.
-Specifically, this submodule takes the RGB backbone features $x^\text{RGB}$ and the depth backbone features $x^\text{depth}$ as input.
-These two input features are first concatenated and forwarded to a convolution layer to obtain the implicit multi-modal input features $x^\text{mul}$. \jychecked{Architecturally, this submodule has the same design as the RGB and the depth context mining submodules, \jychecked{and outputs} implicit multi-modal rich context features $\mathbb{ARC}^{\text{imp}}$.} Like the first two submodules, we then apply channel-wise attention and context-wise attention on $\mathbb{ARC}^{\text{imp}}$ to obtain the final output $y^\text{imp}$ of this submodule.
+\textbf{Implicit Multi-modal Context Mining Submodule.} The RGB and depth context mining submodules only consider a single-modal input. \jychecked{To model cross-modal contexts, we} propose the implicit multi-modal context mining submodule. \jychecked{Architecturally, this submodule has the same design as the RGB and the depth context mining submodules, \jychecked{and outputs} implicit multi-modal rich context features $\mathbb{ARC}^{\text{imp}}$.} Like the first two submodules, we then apply channel-wise attention and context-wise attention on $\mathbb{ARC}^{\text{imp}}$ to obtain the final output $y^\text{imp}$ of this submodule.